The City of Gardena in partnership with the Fair Housing Foundation (FHF) offers a comprehensive Fair Housing Program that includes:

 What is rent control?

 Rent control ordinances limit or prohibit rent increase and notices to vacate tenancy.
 Some California cities have local ordinances but each community’s ordinance is different.
 As stated above, in the City of Los Angeles, rent increases are limited to a certain percentage each year.
-Also, som rent control ordinances allow landlords to evict tenants for “just cause”.
+Also, some rent control ordinances allow landlords to evict tenants for “just cause”.
 This means the landlord must state and provide a valid reason for terminating a month-to-month tenancy.
 In California, the cities that have rent control are City of Los Angeles, Beverly Hills, West Hollywood, Santa Monica, Berkeley, Campbell, East Palo Alto, Fremont, Hayward, Los Gatos, Oakland, Palm Springs, San Francisco, San Jose and Thousand Oaks.

 How do I know I have been a victim of housing discrimination?